cubarco/tinyhttpd-libev/README.md

-This is an libev port of Tinyhttpd originally developped by J. David Blackstone.
+This is a libev port of Tinyhttpd originally developped by J. David Blackstone.